Shingentsu/Daybreak-NG--Outfit/README.md

 # Using the mod

-Download the NG+_Outfit_Mod.p3a file.<br> After that, navigate to the folder where you have installed Trails through Daybreak.
+Download the NG+_Outfit_Mod.p3a file.
+After that, navigate to the folder where you have installed Trails through Daybreak.
 In that location, create a new folder named a 'mods' if you haven't done it before.
-Just drop the NG+_Outfit_Mod.p3a file in it and you're done.<br> Boot up the game and you should be able to buy these outfits in the Montmart shop that Paulette usually has.
+Just drop the NG+_Outfit_Mod.p3a file in it and you're done.
+Boot up the game and you should be able to buy these outfits in the Montmart shop that Paulette usually has.

 # Why Paulette's shop specifically?